Evgeniia Levanova

 Evgeniia Levanova (Евгения Леванова; born 16 August 2000) is a Russian group rhythmic gymnast.
 She is a three-time (2017–2019) World Group all-around champion.

 Career

 Evgeniia took up rhythmic gymnastics at the age of 4 in her home town Cheboksary, Russia.
 Her mother introduced her to this sport.
+At the age of 12, she entered the artistic gymnastics department of the Nizhny Novgorod School of the Olympic Reserve.
 She joined Russian National team in 2016.

-In September 2019, Shishmakova and the Russian group won the Group All-Around title at the 2019 Rhythmic Gymnastics World Championships.
+In September 2019, Levanova and the Russian group won the Group All-Around title at the 2019 Rhythmic Gymnastics World Championships.
 They won bronze medal in 5 Balls final and another gold in 3 Hoops + 4 Clubs final the next day.

+She competed at Grand Prix Moscow in 2020, and apparently retired sometime in 2021.

+Personal life

+According to her social media, Evgeniia is dating a retired Russian figure skater Maxim Kovtun since 2018.

+In August 2021, the couple announced their engagement.
+They got married in November 2023.